 How Does Dehydration Cause High Blood Pressure?

-This is what can happen with your blood when you do not drink enough water and become significantly dehydrated.
-If you drink enough water you thin your blood.
-When the heart squeezes and pushes the blood that is as thin as it should be up into the aorta, gravity can easily pull the blood down out of the aorta where the aorta bends.
-However, if you don’t drink enough water and end up dehydrated, your blood will thicken.
+If you drink enough water you keep your blood nice and thin and loose.
+When the heart squeezes and pushes the blood that is as thin and loose as it should be up into the aorta, gravity can easily pull the blood down out of the aorta where the aorta bends.
+If you don’t drink enough water and end up dehydrated, your blood will thicken.
 In this case, the heart must work harder using increased pressure to push the thick blood into the aorta.
-Once the heart squeezes and pushes the thick blood up into the aorta, gravity is unable to pull the blood down out of the aorta where the aorta bends.
+Then, after the aorta bends, gravity is unable to pull the blood down out of the aorta.

 Thick Blood & Increased Blood Pressure

 The heart using increased pressure to push and squeeze the blood into the aorta is a part of what physicians refer to as increased or high blood pressure.
 Since gravity is not strong enough to pull the thickened blood down out of the aorta, the muscles of the blood vessels have to begin squeezing to push the blood down.
 The muscles have to keep squeezing to help push the blood all the way down to your feet.
 Each time these muscles squeeze, they increase the pressure inside the blood vessels.
 This increased pressure exerted by the muscles of the blood vessels is also a part of what physicians are referring to as increased or high blood pressure.
 Think about this the next time you hear a physician diagnose high blood pressure!